 Independent program coordination for the apple and pear Productivity, Irrigation, Pests and Soils program (PIPS3) (AP19007)

-This investment supports the coordination and integration of a number of projects, which together make up the ‘PIPS3’ program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).
+From 2020 to 2023, this investment supported the coordination and integration of a number of projects, which together made up the ‘PIPS3’ program for the apple and pear industry (the third iteration of the Productivity, Irrigation, Pests and Soils program).

 - Strengthening cultural and biological management of pests and diseases in apple and pear orchards (AP19002)

 - Advancing sustainable and technology driven apple orchard production systems (AP19003)

 - Developing smarter and sustainable pear orchards to maximise fruit quality, yield and labour efficiency (AP19005)

 - Improved Australian apple and pear orchard soil health and plant nutrition (AP19006)